CLI

 Running Browser Tests in CI

-For browser tests, ensure you have the necessary browser dependencies:
+For browser tests, ensure you have the necessary browser dependencies.
+For example, to run Playwright with Chromium in GitHub Actions:

 jobs: